 This is Florida.
 We’re in the swampy South- not the Midwest, not the Pacific Coast, not New England.
 We receive about 53.19 inches of annual precipitation a year.
 The majority of that precipitation occurs in a six-month span, so the question becomes where does all that rain go?
 The answer is it seeps downward towards the water table, which creates a normal groundwater level, just below the land surface.
 Depending on the geological composition of an individual’s property such as sugar sand, Florida Pan Dirt, clay, or limestone–the normal underground water level can be found within 12 inches of the surface during the rainy season and 6 feet in the dry season.

 Understand, wood is no different than a sponge.
 If one end of a sponge is placed in water, it will eventually suck up the water saturating it whole.
 Unlike the sponge, water cannot be easily removed by simply squeezing or ringing the lumber out.
-In order to dry, wood needs 30 days of complete and aired like conditions.
+In order to dry, wood needs 30 days of complete and aired-like conditions.
 Neither occurs when a post is buried in the ground and surrounded by concrete.
 Dirt is a natural absorbent and will become the posts best hope.
 All concrete does is trap the residual moisture that was soaked up and creates a breeding ground for fungal decay which creates living organisms called rot.

-Rot is s hungry/hangry living organism.
+Rot is a hungry/hangry living organism.
 It exists and feasts on a wood posts in a zone approximately 4-5″ above ground level and 7- 8 inches just below ground level.
 Pressure-treated or not; fungal decay will eventually win because all it needs is a food source, moisture, oxygen, and the perfect temperature.

 The purpose of pressure treating is to make the lumber rot-resistant, not water-resistant.
 As a result, pressure-treated lumber will still absorb and shed moisture which leads to expanding and contracting of the post.
 In a nutshell, the lumber will twist, crack, bend, cup, and ultimately destroy itself.
 It not a question of if, it’s a question of when.

 So how do you limit fungal decay and living rot?
 It’s simple science that has been studied by major universities such University of Florida IFAS and organizations such as the American Society For Microbiology.
 Fungal decay is not a new topic.
 Science can now map the DNA of different species of fungal rot.
 As earlier discussed, rot is a living breathing organism that needs three key ingredients: moisture, oxygen, and the perfect temperature.
 So if you want to minimize the rotting of wood posts in the State of Florida, the answer is simple.
-Protect the post 4 inches above the grade and 10 inches below the grade: A.K.A the zone.
-Protecting the zone will assist in eliminating one or two of these key factors.
+Protect the post 4 inches above the grade and 10 inches below the grade: A.K.A “the hot zone”.
+Protecting the hot zone will assist in eliminating one or two of these key factors.
 Remember, fungal rots needs all three to thrive.

 SO HOW DOES CONCRETE HELP ELIMINATE THESE THREE KEY FACTORS?